Skip to main content

 What are the greatest challenges of the job?

-Melson: One of the biggest challenges is meeting schedules with aggressive schedules, which requires communication at virtually every hour; this constant contact took some adjustment.
+Melson: One of the biggest challenges is meeting schedules with aggressive schedules, which requires communication at virtually every hour.
+For me, this constant contact took some adjustment.

-Ashley: Every day is a different challenge, but when I solve a problem, I feel like I’ve accomplished something.
-Across the company, supply chain delays and subcontractor manpower shortages can be difficult, but travel is probably the hardest part.
+Ashley: Every day is a different challenge, but when I solved a problem, I felt like I accomplished something.
+I also enjoy seeing the mentorship of others as they progress through the company.

 Keeping each subcontractor safe during tasks is a crucial piece of site management.